 The system creates significant events on the network, and then nodes can validate transactions based on whether those happen before or after that event.

 The blockchain is a system of scores that determine how important you are.
 The higher your coin count, the better!
 You can also increase this score by harvesting coins; if enough people do so, their importance will rise even higher.

 Proof of Capacity

 The idea is that you’re only using up space on your hard drive, not processing power.
 So the larger it would be for each user and their available capacity-the more validation chances they get to solve blocks!

 Here, the blockchain works by burning coins to keep the network stable.
 So, the users would send some of their currencies to an eater address and burn them so that they can participate in consensus.

 Proof of Weight

-This system takes into account how many coins you have, as well other factors to weigh your opinion.
-So even if it seems like there are fewer of themout on the network- don’t worry!
-You still might get involved with consensus and help determine what goes down forevermore
+This system considers your many coins and other factors to weigh your opinion.
+So even if it seems like there are fewer of them out on the network- don’t worry!
+You still might get involved with consensus and help determine what goes down forevermore.

-Conclusion: So, there are many different types of blockchain consensus mechanisms.
+So, there are many different types of blockchain consensus mechanisms.
 Which is the best?
 The answer is that it depends on the situation.
-For example, Proof of Work may be better for a currency like Bitcoin, while Delegated Proof of Stake may be better for a company looking to launch its own coin.
-Cyberium Blockchain offers all of these options and more, so you can find the perfect consensus mechanism for your needs.
-Are you ready to launch your own coin?
-Contact us today to get started!
+For example, Proof of Work may be better for a currency like Bitcoin, while Delegated Proof of Stake may be better for a company looking to launch its coin.
+Cyberium Blockchain offers all these options and more, so you can find the perfect consensus mechanism for your needs.
+Are you ready to launch your coin?